[[updated December 7, 2016]]

 When it comes to social media management, you’ll want your goals to fall into one of three categories: branding, customer service and lead generation.

-I am a big believer that by focusing on branding and customer service, you will achieve lead generation.
+By focusing on branding and customer service, you will achieve lead generation.
 However it is important to nail down this goal early on.
-In this section we are going to look at the elements of social media marketing which are relevant to each goal and some tips to help you achieve them.
+In this section, we will look at the elements of social media marketing which are relevant to each goal and some tips to help you achieve them.

 - Brand Mentions.
 How often is your brand getting mentioned on social media?
 Monitor Twitter, Instagram and Facebook mentions using the Agorapulse “Awareness” tool.
 This will show you how many mentions you are getting and your percentage increase week on week.
 As you can see in the example below, my brand on Twitter saw a 277.8% increase in March which is pretty nice.